JHarrison-Leonard/MRV-RAM/README.md

       - [serialIO.h](modules/RAM/AVR/serialIO.h) Header file for serialIO.c
       - [Makefile](modules/RAM/AVR/Makefile) Allows for easy compiling of RAM arduino code with `make` and upload with `make deploy`

+## Coding your own module manager
+There are a few requirements to consider when making a module manager:
+- First, ModuleCommv2.py can only detect serial USB devices, this shouldn't be an issue if you're just communicating over serial to an arduino or the like, though if you need more control of the usb interface you may need to have your device act as a usb serial for the initial connection.
+- Secondly, when ModuleCommv2.py sends the binary string "Module?\n" over serial, the module should respond with it's "name".
+This name is directly connected to the module path in [modules](modules/) as well as the module manager executable file.
+For example, the original metal detecting module has the name MDM, so the path to it's module manager is modules/MDM/MDM
+- Thirdly, The module manager's executable must respond to the "type" argument with either "piped serial" or "full serial" and then immediately exit.
+- The [MDM module manager](modules/MDM/MDM) acts as demonstrational code for the piped serial manager type and has more details

 ## Process flow diagrams
 ### ModuleCommv2.py
 ![ModuleCommv2.py](flowcharts/ModuleCommv2.jpg)